Step 5 AA & NA is where courage meets healing.

 Step 5 AA states: “Admitted to God, to ourselves, and to another human being the exact nature of our wrongs.”
 1

-Step 5 NA states: “We admitted to God, to ourselves, and to another human being the exact nature of our wrongs.”
+Step 5 NA states: “We admitted to God, to ourselves, and another human being the exact nature of our wrongs.”
 2

-This means sharing your Step 4 inventory—your resentments, fears, and mistakes—out loud.
-It’s a chance to:
+This step involves sharing your Step 4 inventory—your resentments, fears, regrets, and past mistakes—with someone you trust.

 - Let go of guilt – Speaking your truth breaks addiction’s cycle of isolation.